standarderror/standarderror.github.io/_posts/2015-11-12-Quick-MCMC-R.md

 Notice that for sigma we draw samples from the log-normal distribution.
 That's because sigma cannot be negative.

-There are hyperparameters that must be fiddled with to ensure that the sampling happens correctly, the chain converges, etc.
+There are hyperparameters that must be fiddled with to ensure that the sampling happens correctly, the chain converges, etc.:

 * The burn-in period
 * The length of the sample
 * The 'step size' - that is, standard deviation of the distribution used to generate new values.
 One should aim to get ~50% of steps accepted.